itsaboutcode/SalesforceNotes/sfdx.md

 sfdx force:apex:execute -f .\scripts\apex\hello.apex
 ```

-In VSCode, you need to open the file and while on that file, select `Execute Anonymous Apex with Editor Content` option.
+In VS Code, you need to open the file, and while on that file, select the `Execute Anonymous Apex with Editor Content` option.

 ![vs-code-annonymous-code](https://user-images.githubusercontent.com/204423/163756136-21dffb8d-297f-4c50-929a-e874c560a1a3.png)